 “Relax.
 All I need it my deck from home.”
 Kiddo leaned forward to look down the side of the building.
 “Could use the fire escape.
 Windows are easy.”

-“And risky.
-All that clanking and shaking will spook the whole neighborhood.”
+“And loud.
+All that clanking and shaking will spook the neighborhood.”

 “Sure,” she sat back and pulled her cap over her eyes, “but it won’t matter until we see her.”